eclipse-iceoryx/iceoryx/doc/design/logging.md

 The call to `iox::log::Logger::init` will finalize the option to replace the logger at runtime.
-Further efforts to replace the logger will call the error handler with a `MODERATE` error level and a log message to the old and new logger
+Further efforts to replace the logger will call the error handler with a `MODERATE` error level and a log message to the old and new logger.

 See also the code example to [create a custom logger](#creating-a-custom-logger).